How to get an International Sailing License

 The RYA Day Skipper Practical Training

 To complete the RYA Day Skipper Certification, take the 5-day vacation/learn to sail sailing course.
 By the end of the 5-day training, as long as you demonstrate competence to the standard then you will be issued the RYA Day Skipper Certificate.
 This automatically qualifies you for the ICC and NauticEd will arrange this for you upon passing the theory and Practical.
 Visit one of the schools listed above.

 Gain the ICC by either of:

-Which one do we recommend?
+Which Path to the ICC do we recommend?